smithWEBtek/diet-planner-v8/spec-js.md

 - [X] Include at least one has_many relationship in information rendered via JSON and appended to the DOM.
 example:

-- [.]
-Include at least one link that loads or updates a resource without reloading the page.
+- [X] Include at least one link that loads or updates a resource without reloading the page.
 example:

 - [ ] Translate JSON responses into js model objects.